-This nameless waterfall is along Highway 60 on the way to Dynjandi, and though you can see it from the road we did hike 20 minutes or so up to it for photo ops.
+This nameless waterfall is along Highway 60 on the way to Dynjandi waterfall, and though you can see it from the road we did hike 20 minutes or so up to it for photo ops.

-You can follow the hiking trail all the way to the top of Dynjandi.
+You can follow the hiking trail all the way to the top of the Dynjandi falls.
 It’s not a very strenuous hike and should only take around 90 minutes round trip, though allow plenty of time for all the photo ops at this stunning waterfall.

 Visit the Westfjords Largest Town

 Isafjordur is the Westfjords largest town.
 It’s not only an excellent place to visit a grocery store to restock up on supplies, but also a place you’re sure to find restaurants open year round for a hot meal.